Will DuBose, Will DuBose Design

 Nicole Goodwin is the Institutional Giving Manager at Cool Culture.
 Nicole sought out a career informed by her earliest childhood memories with Yale University's free museums and arts programming.
 Most recently, Nicole worked as Development Associate at the International Coalition of Sites of Conscience, a global network of museums and historic sites that connect past struggles to current movements for human rights.
 While there, she played a lead role in writing grant proposals and reports for foundation and government funders, as well as managing the organization's institutional funding pipeline.
 Her work experience also includes coordinating art appraisals at Doyle Auctioneers and Appraisers, coordinating events at Louis Blouin Media, and processing applications at the National Endowment for the Arts.
 Nicole has a B.A. from Tufts University, studied proposal writing at NYU's School of Professional Studies, and speaks French.

-Sandra Nanita is a Program Manager at Cool Culture.
+Sandra Nanita is an Assistant Director of Programs at Cool Culture.
 Previously, she worked with NJ SEEDS, an organization that builds leaders from inner city youth while closing the achievement gap.
 Sandra is experienced in working with children and young adults in various programs focused on building youth leadership.
 Sandra graduated from Rutgers University, where she earned a BS in Business Management and Latin American Studies.
 Also an artist, Sandra has showcased her artwork in exhibits throughout New Jersey.

 Adriana Herrera Perhamus is the Program Assistant at Cool Culture.
 She has a background in community organizing and arts administration.
 Her work is driven by a mission to see the world become more equitable for young people.
 Before joining Cool Culture, she worked as the Community Programs Fellow with NEW INC, an arts and design incubator initiative of the New Museum.
 Adriana was born and raised in Rochester, New York.
 She holds a B.A from Eugene Lang College, where she graduated with a degree in Culture & Media and Race & Ethnicity studies.